mozilla/needinfodashboard/README.md

 instance of Bugzilla Mozilla maintains.
 For API key generation or new accounts generation on the test instance ask in chat.mozilla.org's bugzilla.mozilla.org channel.

-This dashbaord was originally based on Bob Hood's Need Info Leaderboard.
+This dashboard is developed and maintained by Jim Mathies.
+Starting codebase was based on Bob Hood's Need Info Leaderboard dashnboard.